TeamCOMPAS/COMPAS/online-docs/pages/User guide/Handling errors/handling-errors.rst

 When floating-point error checking is OFF (``--fp-error-mode OFF``), floating-point errors that occur during the evolution of a system will not cause the evolution of that system to stop.
-However, if a floating-point error does occur during evolution while floating-point error checking is off, the error value in the COMPAS output files will still indicate that a floating-point error occured.
+However, if a floating-point error does occur during evolution while floating-point error checking is off, the error value in the COMPAS output files will still indicate that a floating-point error occurred.
 If that happens, users should use the results of the evolution of an affected system with caution.

 When floating-point error checking is in debug mode (``--fp-error-mode DEBUG``), any floating-point errors encountered will cause
 COMPAS to display a stack trace and halt execution.
 The stack trace displayed will allow developers to determine the location of the code (to function level) that caused the floatig-point error and implement a code repair.

 Note that ``--fp-error-mode OFF`` is the default.

 .. toctree::